"There's something about a man with a baby that's so sexy and s-o-o-o-o hard to resist."

 - 7th Heaven: Matt and Simon take the twins to the promenade, thinking they'll attract family-oriented girls with good values.
 Unfortunately, the only girl who talks to them chastises them for having the babies out so late in the cold.

 - Joey and Chandler intend to use Ben to pick up women in the Friends episode "The One With the Baby on the Bus," but the first woman Ben snares thinks Joey and Chandler are a gay couple.
+Later they get chatting to a couple of women... and, distracted, manage to leave the baby on the bus when they get off.

 - Eric from Boy Meets World combined this with additional lies about being in law school and the Secret Service with reckless abandon.